Daskom-Lab/2023-Academy/resources/back_end/005_mysql_queries.md

 ```

 ## WHERE
-The 'WHERE' clause is used to filter the records.
+The `WHERE` clause is used to filter the records.
 It will show the records that fulfill a specified conditions.
 <br>
 For example, you want the student that registered in 04 class to be shown, you can execute the following syntax: